vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 After presenting the dialogue, in the Absolute, between the Goddess and Bhairava, which makes up the text of the YH, the chapter fi rst describes the cosmic unfolding of the *śrīcakra* from the central *bindu* to the outer square \( *śl* .
 10–21\).
 Then the adept, following a reverse movement, since he is a human being, is to visualize and perceive within himself the three main constituent parts of the *cakra* , going from the outer square to the center.
 Now, once the meditation of the *sādhaka* has reached the central *bindu* , he is to evoke and follow mentally the ascending levels of phonic energy \(the *kalās* , “parts”\), from *ardhacandra* to *unmanā* , of the utterance \( *uccāra* \) 28 of the *bīja HRīṂ * , the basic mantra of the Goddess.

 The mental process goes thus from the spatial, visual domain of the diagram to the oral one, as if sound were felt as a subtle extension of space.
-The adept is to meditate there on three planes of the Word, *vāc* , from the supreme, *parā* , to the intermediate, *madhyamā* , 29 and to evoke the fi fty phonemes of the Sanskrit alphabet while also meditating such entities as *pīṭ has* or *li ṅgas* \( *śl* .
+The adept is to meditate there on three planes of the Word, *vāc* , from the supreme, *parā* , to the intermediate, *madhyamā* , 29 and to evoke the fi fty phonemes of the Sanskrit alphabet while also meditating such entities as *pīṭhas* or *li ṅgas* \( *śl* .
 37–49\).
 He is to conceive the *śrīcakra* as being the universe produced by the will \( *icchā* \) of the deity, a will that is eventually to become action \( *kriyā* \) and which is then *mudrā* “because it rejoices \[ *mud* \] the universe and makes it fl ow \[ *rā* \].”
 30 Stanzas 57–71 then describe ten *mudrās* that are both ritual hand gestures and aspects of the Goddess, corresponding also to the nine parts of the *śrīcakra* \(and to its entirety\).
 The *mudrās* symbolize or, more accurately, are actually stages in the progression of the *sādhaka* from the outer world where he lives to the godhead.

 Other meditations on the *śrīcakra* are then prescribed, all meant to help the adept to realize the metaphysical import of the diagram as the form the Goddess takes on in her cosmic creative \(and destructive\) play; added to the preceding ones, this *bhāvanā* will lead him to liberation.